Test Peptide Products

 What peptides can Finnrick test?

 Finnrick accepts a growing list of peptide products for testing.
-The product table above shows, for each compound:
+The product table below shows, for each compound:

 - whether testing is Free for the public or offered for a fee